Delaware County is our home

 To create a vibrant future for Delaware County by promoting generosity in and for the people of our county, improving the well-being of our residents, and energizing participation and partnership across our communities.

-At The Foundation for Delaware County, we fulfill our mission by…
+At The Foundation for Delaware County, a 501(c)(3) organization, we fulfill our mission by…

 INVESTING AND MANAGING charitable funds created by local individuals, families and organizations